Ace Ventura: When Nature Calls: Plot

-The Wachootoo believe Ace as the "White Devil", and they are convinced he wants to fight them and have him go through many challenges to gain their trust.
+The Wachootoo believe Ace is the "White Devil", and they are convinced he wants to fight them, and have him go through many challenges to gain their trust.
 He passes them all, and his final challenge is a "Circle of Death" fight with their toughest warrior, who defeats Ace.
-Despite losing, Ace's comical antics entertain the Wachootoo, and release Ace and Ouda but warn them war will be tomorrow at Noon.
+Despite losing, Ace's comical antics entertain the Wachootoo, and release Ace and Ouda but warn them that war will be tomorrow at Noon.